 Do Portals need a licence?

 Well, that depends.
 Property portals or websites containing property from various sources that DO NOT charge a commission on the sale of the property DO NOT come under the regulations to be licenced.
-They usually charge real estate agents, or individual private sellers an advertising fee, or as in the example of KipperTree, they provide a totally free service.
+They usually charge real estate agents, or individual private sellers an advertising fee, or they provide a totally free service.
 These companies are exempt from licencing as they are not involved in the sale, nor are they asking for a commission based on the sale of the property.
 Despite this, they still have to be a registered company and pay their taxes, or at least declare them to the Portuguese fiscal authorities if they are operating in Portugal but are based elsewhere.

-If you come across a property portal asking you for a commission on the sale of your property, then this is a different matter, as they DO NEED to be licenced.
+If you do come across a property portal asking you for a commission based on the sale of your property, then this is a different matter, as they DO NEED to be licenced.
 If this is the case, before you proceed, ask to see their AMI licence number and check it out by visiting the INCI’s website and entering the number.
 This site will validate that the number is legitimate.

 Beware, there are agents, and companies out there breaking the law and operating without the correct licence.

 Each piece of literature, advertisement or marketing literature made by a real estate agent (or a company selling property for commission) must contain their AMI Licence number.
 You will usually see this displayed in their profile on property portals or on their individual websites.
 Most reputable portals will ask for this number prior to registration on their site, however, not all do, so if no number is displayed be cautious.